ChryssaNab/BDMS-AUEB/redis_project/README.md

 | ... | ... |
 | 76 | [t121, t72, t99, t179] |

-The aim of this project is to implement in Python some certain functions/methods that get one or more KL stores and "return" (or update) a KL store.
+The aim of this project is to implement specific functions in Python that take one or more KL Stores as input and either return a new KL Store or update the existing ones.
-All these KL stores should exist in Redis.
 The project was implemented in the context of the course "Big Data Management Systems" taught by Prof. Damianos Chatziantoniou.
 A detailed description of the assignment can be found [here](./Proj2_Redis_Description.pdf).

 <a name="cont"></a>

+---
-### [Installing & Configuring Redis](#) <a name="Inst"></a>
+### [Installing and Configuring Redis](#) <a name="Inst"></a>

-**1.** We assume that Python3 is already installed in the system.
+**1.** We assume that Python3 is already installed on the system.

-**2.** Install Redis on Linux Ubuntu according to the following website: [How To Install and Secure Redis on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)
+**2.** Install Redis on Ubuntu according to the following website: [How To Install and Secure Redis on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04).

 ``` shell